What happens to Australian property prices during a recession?

-Historic data and expert opinion suggests that even in the event of a recession, Australian property prices might actually rise.
+Historic data and expert opinion suggests that in the event of a recession, Australian property prices might actually rise.

 What happened to property prices in the last recession?